-Dairy products are the best sources of calcium in the diet and calcium is the main mineral in bones.
+Dairy products are the best sources of calcium, and calcium is the main mineral in bones.

-For this reason, the health authorities recommend that we consume three glasses of milk per day.
+For this reason, health authorities recommend consuming dairy products every day.

-The idea that humans "need" dairy doesn’t make much sense to me, because we didn't consume dairy throughout evolution.
+The idea that adult humans "need" dairy in their diet doesn’t seem to make much sense.

-Human beings are the only animal that consumes dairy after weaning.
-We are also the only animal that consumes dairy from another species than our own.
+Human beings are the only animal that consumes dairy after weaning and consumes the milk of another species.

-Bottom Line: Humans have been eating dairy for a relatively short time on an evolutionary scale.
-They are also the only species that consumes dairy after weaning, or dairy from another species than their own.
+Summary Humans have been consuming dairy for a relatively short time on an evolutionary scale.
+They are also the only species that consumes milk after weaning or from another species.

 Osteoporosis is a progressive disease in which bones deteriorate, losing mass and minerals over time.

-The name is very descriptive for the nature of the disease.
+The name is very descriptive of the nature of the disease: osteoporosis = porous bones.

-Osteoporosis is much more common in women, especially after menopause.
-Having osteoporosis significantly increases the risk of bone fractures, which can have a dramatic negative effect on quality of life.
+Osteoporosis is much more common in women than in men, especially after menopause.
+It significantly increases the risk of bone fractures, which can have a very negative effect on quality of life.

-Your bones serve a structural role, but they can also be considered as "reservoirs" for calcium, which has many other functions in the body.
+Your bones serve a structural role, but they are also your body’s main reservoirs of calcium, which has multiple essential functions in the body.

-The body maintains blood levels of calcium within a narrow range.
-If you're not getting calcium from the diet, then the body pulls calcium from the bones in order to sustain other functions more important for immediate survival.
+Your body maintains blood levels of calcium within a narrow range.
+If you're not getting calcium from the diet, your body pulls it from your bones to sustain other functions that are more important for immediate survival.

 Some amount of calcium is continually excreted in the urine.
-If your dietary intake doesn't compensate for what is lost from your body, then over time your bones will lose calcium, making the bones less dense and more likely to break.
+If your dietary intake doesn't compensate for what is lost, your bones will lose calcium over time, making them less dense and more likely to break.

-Bottom Line: Osteoporosis is a common disease in Western countries, especially in postmenopausal women.
-It is a leading cause of fractures in the elderly.
+Summary Osteoporosis is a common disease in Western countries, especially in postmenopausal women.
+It’s a leading cause of fractures in the elderly.

-The reasoning is that when protein is digested, it increases the acidity of the blood.
-Then the body pulls calcium from the blood in order to neutralize the acid.
+The reason is that when protein is digested, it increases the acidity of the blood.
+The body then pulls calcium from the blood to neutralize the acid.

 However, there really isn't much scientific support for this theory.

-Not only is dairy rich in protein and calcium, it is also loaded with phosphorus.
-Full-fat dairy from grass-fed cows also contains large amounts of Vitamin K2.
+Not only is dairy rich in protein and calcium, it’s also loaded with phosphorus.
+Full-fat dairy from grass-fed cows also contains some vitamin K2.

-Bottom Line: Not only is dairy rich in calcium, it also contains large amounts of protein, phosphorus and Vitamin K2, all of which are important for optimal bone health.
+Summary Not only is dairy rich in calcium, it also contains large amounts of protein and phosphorus, all of which are important for optimal bone health.

-The truth is that observational studies often give a mixed bag of results and they can't be used to prove anything.
+The truth is that observational studies often provide a mixed bag of results.
+They are designed to detect associations, but can't prove cause and effect.

-Bottom Line: There are some observational studies showing that dairy has no effect or a detrimental effect on bone health.
-However, there are even more observational studies showing beneficial effects.
+Summary Some observational studies show that dairy intake is linked to a detrimental effect on bone health.
+However, even more observational studies show beneficial effects.